JpChii/nlp-with-hugging-face/notes/7-question-answering.md

 Combines all the components of QA system to enable custom query flows, merging documents from multiple retrievers and more.

 Next we'll explore how to build a prototype popeline and then focus on improving it's performance.

+For an implementation of document store, retriever, reader refer the respective notebook.